yngvemikkelsen/clinical-embedding-layer-analysis/README.md

 ## Status

 Manuscript is currently in major revision at *JMIR Medical Informatics*.
-This repository corresponds to the **revised submission (v45)** dated 28 May 2026.
+This repository corresponds to the **revised submission** dated 28 May 2026.
 Major changes from the initial submission include a corrected per-query mixed-effects analysis and updated anisotropy tier boundaries — see [`docs/analysis_decisions.md`](docs/analysis_decisions.md) for the full record.

 ## Overview